kamilburda/batcher/docs/sections/Usage.md

 You can move around individual files or folders by dragging and dropping them anywhere within the input list, or by pressing Alt + Up/Down.
 This is useful if, for example, you intend rename the images with a numbered sequence.

+Files and folders can be sorted by several criteria: original name, new name, creation date, modification date and file size.
+By default, sorting is performed in the ascending order, folders are always placed first and name-based sorting is case-sensitive.
+All these options can be switched off/on as needed.

 ## Exporting Layers